 An obsolete video game for a dark passage of history

-In the 13th century, the Cathars, clerics who preached about the poverty of Christ and defended life without material aspirations, were treated as heretics by the Catholic Church and expelled out of the Languedoc region in France.
+In the 13th century, the Cathars, clerics who preached about life without material aspirations, were persecuted by the Catholic Church and expelled out of the Languedoc region in France.
 One of them, called Jean Raymond, found an old church in which to hide from crusaders, not knowing that beneath its ruins lay buried an ancient evil.

-- Around 30 minutes of game length (once fully mastered).
+- Around 30 minutes of game length (once mastered)

-l'Abbaye des Morts has been inspired by the tragic history of the Cathars and platform games for ZX Spectrum computers like Manic Miner, Jet Set Willy or Dynamite Dan.
+- It was inspired by the tragic history of the Cathars and by fixed screen platform games for ZX Spectrum computers like Manic Miner, Jet Set Willy, Dynamite Dan…